Teenlife

 4. Buffy the Vampire Slayer

-It doesn’t get much better than this, and with the exception of the first season, each episode is better than the last.
+It doesn’t get much better than this, and except for the first season, each episode is better than the last.

 5. Veronica Mars

 Although cut short after its second season, the show still has dedicated fans—so much so that they financed the creation of a film adaption this year.
-Its crowd-sourced Kickstarter boasts the all-time highest number of backers: nearly a hundred thousand pledged over five million dollars to fund a re-union movie.
-If that doesn’t say enough on how amazing this show is, you’ll only need to watch the first couple episodes to find out.
+Its crowd-sourced Kickstarter boasts the all-time highest number of backers: nearly a hundred thousand pledged over five million dollars to fund a reunion movie.
+If that doesn’t say enough about how amazing this show is, you’ll only need to watch the first couple of episodes to find out.

 6. Pretty Little Liars

 If you’re planning to get something done today, sometime this week, or even this month, Pretty Little Liars is not the show for you.
-But if you’re suffering withdrawal from your favorite drama this summer like the rest of us, there’s little more entertaining that being drawn into Pretty Little Liar’s world of scheming, murder, and blackmail.
-Ultimately about a clique of teenage girls, this show shows us what happens when all four band together to investigate the disappearance of their friend, and to uncover the identity of a mysterious ‘A’ who threatens to reveal their darker secrets.
+But if you’re suffering withdrawal from your favorite drama this summer like the rest of us, there’s little more entertaining than being drawn into Pretty Little Liar’s world of scheming, murder, and blackmail.
+Ultimately, it is about a clique of teenage girls.
+This show shows us what happens when all four band together to investigate the disappearance of their friend and uncover the identity of a mysterious ‘A’ who threatens to reveal their darker secrets.
 Each episode’s cliffhanger ending keeps viewers guessing, crowning this TV show as the most tweeted about in history.

-For what the plot lacks in subtlety, it makes up for in heavy suspense that puts viewers on the edge of their seat each week, coming back for more.
+For what the plot lacks in subtlety, it makes up for in heavy suspense that puts viewers on the edge of their seats each week, coming back for more.

 7. Supernatural